Heraklion City Guide

 Weather and climate

-Summer, stretching from June to September, is consistently hot and sunny.
-Average daytime temperatures hover around 28°C to 30°C (82°F–86°F), though the refreshing Meltemi north winds often provide a natural cooling effect along the coast.
-Rainfall is virtually non-existent during these months, ensuring perfect conditions for outdoor exploration.
+Summer, stretching from June to September, is characterized by clear blue skies and temperatures typically peaking between 28°C and 30°C (82°F–86°F).
+While the heat is consistent, the northern Meltemi winds frequently provide a refreshing cooling effect across the harbor.
+Rain is almost non-existent during these months, ensuring perfect conditions for coastal exploration.

 Loading weather…